adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 ```

 We have replaced the `DbInitializer()` (which was the method that created the database for us) with the
 automatic database migrator code.
 There is one issue that will cause some problems.
-We are no longer using a database initializer.
-This
+We are no longer using
+a database initializer.
+The database initializer is the single line of code we just replaced that creates
-means that the special system columns will no longer be wired up to update their values automatically.
+the database tables with the appropriate triggers.
+This means that the special system columns will no longer
-We can fix that by configuring the SqlGenerator in `Migrations\Configuration.cs`:
+be wired up to update their values automatically.
+We can fix that by configuring the SqlGenerator in
+`Migrations\Configuration.cs`:

 ```csharp
 public Configuration()